michaelt/text-pipes/README.md

 text-pipes
 ==========

-Text pipes, somehow to be fused with [`pipes-text`](https://github.com/ibotty/pipes-text).
+Text pipes, somehow to be fused with [`pipes-text`](https://github.com/ibotty/pipes-text) which uses an upcoming version of the `text` library to link bytestring and text.

-This follows the pattern of `pipes-bytestring` (largely by skillful use of the expedient of regular expressions), and adds a few `pipes-prelude`-like operations for testing.
+This module follows the pattern of `pipes-bytestring` (largely by skillful use of the expedient of regular expressions), and adds a few `pipes-prelude`-like operations.

      >>> runEffect $ stdinLn >-> P.takeWhile (/= "quit") >-> stdoutLn